safesploitOrg/doogle/README-refactored.md

 - Runtime web files live under `public/`; Docker serves `/var/www/html/public`.
 - `app/` contains auth, crawl, database, repository, search, and security classes.
 - Legacy root `crawl.php`, root `crawl-manual.php`, and `classes/` have been removed.
-- Search uses repositories, services, DTOs, full-text indexes, relevance ranking, and bounded click boost.
+- Search uses repositories, services, DTOs, full-text indexes, relevance ranking, and bounded click boost for sites, images, and videos.
 - Browser crawling requires an admin login and CSRF token.
 - CLI crawling does not require a browser session, but still enforces crawler safety policy.
 - Web and CLI crawl jobs are stored in `crawl_jobs` and shown on the authenticated crawl page.
+- Crawling indexes page metadata, images, and video references/embeds when safe URLs are discovered.

 ## Quick Start With Docker